nology-tech/ASML_NologyBot_TeamTwo/README.md

 As a developer, I can submit a request with two inputs that calls the google API

-As a developer, I have a route for get json data
+As a developer, I have a route to get json data

 As a developer, I want to run unit tests for the data in my flask application, so that issues can be identified and fixed before the application is deployed to production